 Step Create Archive/Descriptor Wizard dialog 1.
 Choose archive and target server.
-Select an Archive and Server dialog (on page 83) 2.
+Select an Archive and Server dialog (on page 76) 2.
 Choose whether or not to modify mappings already specified for Rhythmyx elements and DBMS credentials.
-Choose Installation Mode dialog (see "Select an Archive and Server Dialog" on page 83) 3.
+Choose Installation Mode dialog (see "Select an Archive and Server Dialog" on page 76) 3.
 Select packages from the archive to install.
-Add Packages to Install dialog (see "Add Packages to Install" on page 85) 4.
-Modify or add element and DBMS credential mappings Transforms dialog.
+Add Packages to Install dialog (see "Add Packages to Install" on page 78) 4.
+Modify or add element and DBMS credential mappings Transforms dialog (see "Transforms" on page 80).
 5. Specify whether or not to install packages and dependencies that cause warnings.
-Specify an Action for Warning dialog 6.
+Specify an Action for Warning dialog (see "Specify Actions for Warnings" on page 95) 6.
 Review your installation selections and install them.
-Summary dialog (see "Summary" on page 95)
+Summary dialog (see "Summary" on page 97)